C-Coretex/Backpack_CombinatorialOptimization/README.md

 Navigate to [./.release/](./.release/) folder and run _Backpack_CombinatorialOptimization.exe_

-If you want to tweak the config, you can modify _config.json_
+If you want to tweak the config, you can modify _config.json_ There are 6 predefined test cases.
+If you want to run specific test case, rename corresponding _config{N}.json_ to _config.json_

 - _BackpackPool_ - a pool of backpack types that will be randomly assigned to people
 - _PeopleCount_ - count of people who will carry backpacks